 how do you explain life to a kindergardner?

 Explaining life to a Kindergardener is not easy, especially when it goes against what culture, and others teach him.
 Charlie must have been like those who came across Jesus teaching as He was walking on the earth, trying to understand the Kingdom while only knowing the law.

 You want me to forgive those who have wronged me?

 Walk 2 miles, instead of the expected 1?

 Love my enemies, and pray for those who persecute me?

 But unlike me, Jesus has all the answers.
 And He gives us the answers in ways that we can understand.

-I didn’t understand the forgiveness from my sins thing.
+I didn’t understand the forgiveness of my sins thing.
 It was probably what I struggled with most when returning to my faith.
-I am a people pleaser, so remembering all of my sin, when becoming friends with people who had lived their whole life for God, was crushing.
+I am a people pleaser, so remembering all of my sins, when becoming friends with people who had lived their whole life for God, was crushing.

 Things haven’t changed much over the past 11 years.
 I still make mistakes, I still want all He has to offer, I still want Him to accept me, I still want to be worthy, I still want to be enough, and I am still a sinner and can still feel the weight of my sin.

 For I will forgive their iniquities and will remember their sins no more.
 Hebrews 8:12